az242/ConnectFourAI/README.md

 # ConnectFourAI
-Making an AI for connect 4
+An AI for connect four

 Base game made by Andrew Zhu